projectcalico/calico/docs/source/calico-neutron-api.rst

 In vanilla Neutron, a port represents a connection from a VM to a single layer 2 Neutron network.
 Obviously, the meaning of this object changes in a Calico
-deployment: instead, a port is a connection from a VM to the single shared layer 3 network that Calico builds in Neutron.
+deployment: instead, a port is a connection from a VM to the shared layer 3 network that Calico builds in Neutron.

 All properties on a port work as normal, except for the following: